 Brian O’Toole’s love and appreciation of nature developed from an early age having spent most of his youth exploring the wonderful forest and river and fields at the back of his home in Co Dublin.
 Brian has always had a passion for constantly learning about and the protection of native Irish wildlife, and in sharing his knowledge and experience with others.

 After 30 years working in sales and management in the construction industry, in 2016 Brian turned his hobby as a beekeeper into a business producing and selling delicious pure raw Irish honey and delivering talks and workshops on beekeeping with a native wildlife focus.
 He then started on a mission to find land in Co Wicklow which would become a sanctuary for our native wildlife.

 Gilly Taylor’s love of the great outdoors developed from a young age when she was introduced to the excitement of skiing at the Ski Club of Ireland in Kilternan Co.
 Dublin.
 For the past two decades she has enjoyed teaching skiing there on a voluntary basis.

 After 20 years working in Sales, Marketing and Management in the Media Services Sector, Gilly retrained as a Nutrition & Fitness Coach and Pilates Instructor.
 She works with groups and individuals, empowering them to maximize their health and well-being and to understand the connection between nature/our environment and our physical/mental health.

-In Autumn 2017 Brian and Gilly’s dream of establishing Wildacres Nature Reserve in Co Wicklow became a reality when they purchased 17.5 acres of agricultural land in Scratenagh Co Wicklow.
+In Autumn 2017 Brian and Gilly’s dream of establishing Wildacres Nature Reserve in Co Wicklow became a reality when they purchased 17.5 acres of agricultural land in Scratenagh Co Wicklow on the beautiful Redcross river.
 They have been working together on the project ever since to transform it into a optimal habitat for all our native wildlife.